merchise/xorns/README.md

   - Integrate `xorns-setup` and `xorns-packages` modules.
   - Deft is too slow after Emacs 28.
 Function `deft-parse-summary` was replaced.
 Check after Emacs or Deft are updated.
+  - After configuring 'js2-mode', check ELPA for more packages that use this one.

 ### Fix loss of focus for Brave when using EXWM